 Credit from the Term in Washington Program may be substituted for up to two of the courses required for the concentration, with the approval of the program director.
 Students interested in pursuing graduate study in public policy or public administration are encouraged to take additional courses in economics, in substantive areas of public policy, and in mathematics and statistics.

-A minor in public policy consists of 251, Economics 101 and 102, Government 230 and one of the required ethics courses above.
+A minor in public policy consists of 251, Economics 100 or 101, Economics 102 or 166, Government 230, and one of the required ethics courses above.
 If the student’s concentration is in economics, government or philosophy, these courses cannot count in both the student’s concentration and the minor.
 Instead, courses that are required for both the concentration and the minor will be used to satisfy concentration requirements, and they will be replaced by alternative courses in the minor requirements.
 These alternative courses will be chosen by the program director in consultation with the chair of the student’s concentration department.
 In addition to the required courses, there are many other courses in the College curriculum that will be of interest to public policy concentrators.
 Students interested in the concentration should consult as early as possible with Professor Wyckoff.

 What is human happiness?
 What factors increase or decrease it?
 Why are some countries and cultures happier than others?
 How can government policies promote happiness?
 This course considers:-- the nature of happiness from the major philosophical traditions, --the cognitive biases that impede our ability to maximize happiness, --the empirical literature on subjective well-being from the fields of economics, political science, and psychology, --recent trends in capitalist societies and their effects on happiness, and --government policies that might improve human happiness.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, One course in statistics, from any discipline.
-(Same as Government 247.)
-Wyckoff.
+(American Politics) (Same as Government 247 and Public Policy 247.)

 The study of policy analysis using and comparing a variety of disciplinary and analytic traditions.
 Consideration of controversies over particular policies at the national and local level and the premises underlying them.
 Examination of methods and principles used in formulating and evaluating public policy.
+(Social, Structural, and Institutional Hierarchies.)
 (Quantitative and Symbolic Reasoning.)
-Prerequisite, Economics 101.
+Prerequisite, Economics 100 or 101.
 Open to seniors with consent of instructor.
-(Same as Government 251.)
+(American Politics) (Same as Government 251.)
 Anechiarico.

 Conflict Resolution: Policies and Strategies.

 This course examines conflict from a variety of perspectives.
 We will investigate how arbitration, adjudication, and mediation differ, in addition to exploring how the policies and strategies of cultural and legal institutions dictate different approaches to mediation.
 Societies cope with conflict by enacting policies consistent with their culture and values.
 This course examines conflict resolution policies in the U.S. and abroad, including the legal system, the media, the educational sector, and international dispute resolution.
-Prerequisite, 101 or 222, or consent of instructor.
+Prerequisite, 101, 103, 106, 230 or consent of instructor.
 (Same as Communication 280.)
-Maximum enrollment, 20.

 The application of theories and methods of evaluation, design and implementation in an intensive study of a significant problem of public policy.
 Emphasis on skills of analysis, writing and group problem-solving.
 Coursework may be supplemented by field work as well as participation by scholars and practitioners sponsored by the Arthur Levitt Public Affairs Center.
 (Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
 Prerequisite, 251.
-(Same as Government 382.)
-Maximum enrollment, 20.
-Milstein.
+(American Politics) (Same as Government 382.)
+Maximum enrollment, 18.